Deniz-Eren/dev-can-linux/README.md

       - EMS CPC-PCI/PCIe/104P CAN cards
       - PEAK PCAN PCI family cards
       - PLX90xx PCI-bridge cards (with the SJA1000 chips)
+      - Fintek F81601 PCIe to 2 CAN controller cards

     For more details use option `-ii'